-A native of Memphis, Nix attended Messick High School, where he acquired a broad taste in music... you could find records from blues greats such as Freddie King and Sonny Boy Williamson alongside the Bing Crosby and Frank Sinatra records in his collection.
-He first started playing guitar but picked up the saxophone for his first real band.
+Growing up in Memphis, Tennessee, he acquired a broad taste in music...records from blues greats such as Sonny Boy Williamson and Freddie King were placed alongside the Bing Crosby and Frank Sinatra discs in his collection.
+Nix first started playing guitar but picked up the saxophone for his first real band.

 The Mar-Keys were "a high school band" formed by Messick High School students.
 Along with Steve Cropper, Duck Dunn, Wayne Jackson, Andrew Love, Charlie Freeman, Packy Axton and others, they recorded "Last Night", an instrumental record intended for local radio that became an international hit in 1961, establishing the foundation of Stax Records.
 The group had follow up hits "The Morning After" and "Popeye Stroll".

 They toured the world (with acts such as the Yardbirds, Ike and Tina Turner, Sam the Sham, Gary Lewis and the Playboys, etc.) and backed up various other Stax artists (Carla and Rufus Thomas, William Bell, etc.) onstage and in the studio.

 The band eventually broke up following a rowdy appearance on American Bandstand (Packy Axton arrived at the studio taping less than sober and the entire band gave Dick Clark the "finger" afterwards) with Cropper and Dunn joining Booker T. and the MG's, and Wayne Jackson forming the Memphis Horns with Andrew Love.
 Other members of the original group included renown session guitarist Charlie Freeman and Jerry Lee "Smoochie" Smith.

 After years of touring with the Mar-Keys, Nix was tired of the travel and uninterested with the show business aspect of playing onstage.
 He found his niche creating and directing music production behind the scenes.